telerik/blazor-docs/components/tabstrip/events.md

 # Tab Strip Events

-This article explains the events available in the Telerik NumericTextbox for Blazor:
+This article explains the events available in the Telerik TabStrip for Blazor:

 * [ActiveTabIndexChanged](#activetabindexchanged)